 Replacing eggs with mayonnaise in the batter—an old Southern trick—gives this cake an airy yet moist texture.
-The waves of fluffy chocolate frosting are simply the cherry on top.
+Waves of fluffy chocolate frosting add the perfect finishing touch.

 Chocolate Mayonnaise Cake